teamsnap/ui-patterns/README.md

 1. Clone this repo.
 2. Make sure your `node` and `npm` versions are relatively up to date.
 Node versions as early as v4.2.3 are known to cause issues.
 3. `npm start`
+4. Run `git submodule update --init` to populate the `teamsnap-ui` submodule.

 ## Documentation